BigPolarBear1/factorization_v3/README.md

 So lets say we found 5 in the finite field of 11 * 13.
 Now we can find smooths in a finite field.
 Subtract 4 * N = 5^2 - 4387 * 4 = -17523 % (13 * 11) = 66.
 66 factors over 2,3,11.
 It is not a square, but we can use it as a smooth relation.
 If one of the primes in the fininite field, divides the integer when x * N is subtracted, then reducing it to the finite field, will keep that divisor.
 And often times, it also includes the other correct divisors, as is the case here.

+I wonder...
+I should then be able to extend the prime field with primes of the divisor... as long as the divisors are in the factor base..
+I should be able to do that... until the coefficient grows large enough, at which point we have constructed a smooth.
+Hmm...
+I like this direction of thinking... lets get the math and code done this weekend...
+I am mentally tired.